 |Shamik Mishra – VP, R&I and Global Industry Chief Architect, Altran

 Shamik is currently serving as Vice President at the Altran Group research and innovation.
 He is also the Global Chief Industry Architect for Altran’s communications business.
-As a global lead for R&I in Altran, Shamik drives research and innovation in areas like virtualisation, cloud native, edge computing, artificial intelligence and carrier cloud platforms.
+As a global lead for R&I in Altran, Shamik drives research and innovation in areas like virtualization, cloud native, edge computing, artificial intelligence and carrier cloud platforms.